Pomilon/MC-CIV/README.md

 # AI-Powered Minecraft Storytelling Server

+> **⚠️ EARLY ALPHA PREVIEW**
+>
+> This project is currently in **active, early development**.
+While the core features are functional, you may encounter bugs, unexpected agent behaviors, or stability issues.
+>
+> The AI agents are autonomous and unpredictable.
+They might ignore you, get stuck, or accidentally burn down their own house. **Please report any issues or weird behaviors on the [Issues](https://github.com/Pomilon/MC-CIV/issues) page.** Your feedback is crucial to making this system smarter and more robust!

 An autonomous, multi-agent system designed to turn a Minecraft server into a living, breathing story.
 This project integrates high-level narrative AI with a swarm of LLM-driven agents (bots) that can explore, fight, build, and interact with players autonomously.

 ## 📖 Project Philosophy